ccmbioinfo/crg/crg_wrapper_readme.md

 3. Add 'cram' to '-t' explicitly.
 Currently, it is read from fastq column and handled internally based on input extension to call `cram2fq.sh`
    - add calls to `cram2bam.sh`
    - reference is hard coded as /hpf/largeprojects/ccmbio/naumenko/tools/bcbio/genomes/Hsapiens/hg19/seq/hg19.fa
-4. Currently, not all steps of small-variant and structural variant reporting is fully automated (requires manual step).
+4. Currently, not all steps of small-variant and structural variant reporting is fully automated (requires manual steps).
 Integrate these steps when available.